 Our talent and compensation committee assesses risks relating to our executive compensation plans and arrangements, and whether our compensation policies and programs have the potential to encourage excessive risk-taking.
-Our talent and compensation committee also oversees our human capital management activities and related risks.
+Our talent and compensation committee also oversees oversees our ESG activities and related risks. our human capital management activities and related risks.